shabbirToha/mail-sender-bot/readme.md

 ### 🚀 Step 5: Run the Bot

-    bash
     go run ./cmd/bot

-If everything is set up correctly, you’ll see:

-    🤖 Bot is running...

-Now, in Telegram, send a message in this format:

-    to: example@gmail.com
-    subject: Test Email
-    body: Hello from my Go Telegram bot!

 ✅ Within seconds, you’ll receive the email in your inbox.